Is my child too ill for school?

 Slapped cheek syndrome (fifth disease)

-If you suspect your child has slapped cheek syndrome, take them to the GP and let their school know if they're diagnosed with it.
+If you suspect your child has slapped cheek syndrome, take them to see a GP and let their school know if they're diagnosed with it.

 You can still send your child to school if they have a sore throat.
-But if they also have a fever, they should stay at home until it goes away.
+But if they also have a high temperature, they should stay at home until it goes away.

 You don't need to keep your child off school if they have threadworms.